![]() |

 exchange for striping naked or sexual favors.
 This article provides guidance on how to address

-this exploitation and support affected individuals.
+this exploitation and how support can be offered to affected individuals.

 Recognizing